Blog

 Handle It Right

-Beyond simply opening and closing doors, handles are unsung heroes of architectural design.
+Beyond simply opening and closing doors, handles are the unsung heroes of architectural design.
 They speak volumes about a space's aesthetic and functionality, shaping how you use the room.
-They’re often the first point of contact as you enter a room, setting the tone and influencing how you perceive the rest of the space.
+They're often the first point of contact as you enter a room, setting the tone and influencing how you perceive the rest of the space.

 Designers and architects face a myriad of choices when it comes to selecting the right handles for homes.
 In this guide, we will explore the four main types of door handles, shedding light on their characteristics and suggesting suitable applications for each.

-1. Lever door handles
+1. Lever Handles

 Lever door handles are a popular type of door handle that operates by pushing down on a horizontal bar instead of turning a knob.